 The Zen of NestedText¶

-NestedText aspires to be a simple dumb vessel that holds peoples’ structured data, and does so in a way that allows people to easily interact with that data.
+NestedText aspires to be a simple dumb receptacle that holds peoples’ structured data and does so in a way that allows people to easily interact with that data.

 The desire to be simple is an attempt to minimize the effort required to learn and use the language.
-Ideally people can understand it by looking at a few examples and they can use it without without needing to remember any arcane rules and without relying on any of the knowledge that programmers accumulate through years of experience.
+Ideally, people can understand it by looking at a few examples.
+And ideally, they can use it without needing to remember any arcane rules or relying on any knowledge that programmers accumulate through years of experience.
 One source of simplicity is consistency.
 As such, NestedText uses a small number of rules that it applies with few exceptions.